carblue/acos5_gui/README.md

 		"opensc": "deimos"
 	},
 ```
-the entry for `"opensc":` must be `"deimos"` if OpenSC version 0.21.0 is installed, or<br>
+the entry for `"opensc":` must be `"deimos"` if OpenSC version 0.25.0 or 0.25.1 is installed, or<br>
-the entry for `"opensc":` must be `"deimosPrior"` if OpenSC version 0.20.0 is installed.
+the entry for `"opensc":` must be `"deimosPrior"` if OpenSC version 0.24.0 is installed.
 Other OpenSC versions are not suitable.

 One of the D compilers DMD or LDC, and DUB are required (downloads from https://dlang.org/download.html have DUB included), then run e.g. wih DMD installed<br>
 dub build  (or `dub run`, in order to build and invoke acos5_gui)